-There are a lot of gases that could be inside your Cocoa house.
-Natural gas and gases that originate from household furniture, carpeting and paints.
+There are a lot of gases that could be in your Cocoa residence.
+Natural gas and fumes that originate from household furnishings, carpeting and paints.
 None of these gases are as dangerous as carbon monoxide.

 Reach Service Experts Heating & Air Conditioning at 321-428-7635 right away to start protecting your loved ones against this dangerous gas.

 Carbon monoxide could be a life and death situation, so it’s not something to take lightly.